gambinish/gambinish/README.md

 My name is Nick, and I'm a software engineer :nerd_face: with an MBA degree :mortar_board:.
 Currently building web and mobile applications [@sudokrew](https://www.sudokrew.com/).

 I am a full-stack developer, and lately my work has been leaning into the front-end application layer.
-I write lots of javascript, typescript, node.js, and php.
+I write lots of javascript, typescript, and node.js.

 Feel free to [connect](https://www.linkedin.com/in/nicholas-gambino/), I love talking about tech, opportunity, and the future! :rocket: